 To double the benefit of this tip, you can scrub the paste with a used toothbrush or a towel so that none of the hard stains find the opportunity to escape their new tyrant.

 After that, you can wash off the windows with water.
 Pay extra attention to this step so that no amount of water is left behind on the window.
-This would again give birth to hard stains, and you certainly do not want that to happen.
+This would again give birth to these stains, and you certainly do not want that to happen.

 The Vinegar and Baking Soda Duo For Exterior Windows